-Students participate in areas such as early childhood intervention, hand therapy, low vision, developmental disabilities, sensory integration, psychosocial difficulties and stroke rehabilitation.
-Our students are guided by our faculty in becoming highly qualified health care professionals.
+Students participate in a variety of areas including early childhood intervention, hand therapy, low vision, developmental disabilities, sensory integration, psychosocial difficulties, and stroke rehabilitation.
+They are guided by our faculty during the course of their education, becoming highly qualified health care professionals.

-The Occupational Therapy Program at University of Texas Health Science Center is accredited by the Accreditation Council for Occupational Therapy Education of the American Occupational Therapy Association ACOTE c/o Accreditation Department American Occupational Therapy Association (AOTA), 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449 - (301) 652-AOTA).
+The Occupational Therapy Program at UT Health San Antonio is accredited by the Accreditation Council for Occupational Therapy Education of the American Occupational Therapy Association ACOTE c/o Accreditation Department American Occupational Therapy Association (AOTA), 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449 - (301) 652-AOTA).
 ACOTE's Web address is www.acoteonline.org.

 Graduates of the program will be able to sit for the national certification examination for the occupational therapists administered by the National Board for Certification in Occupational Therapy (NBCOT).
 After successful completion of this exam, the individual will be an Occupational Therapist, Registered (OTR®).
 Certification is necessary for licensure in most states.
 Please note: A felony conviction may affect a graduate's ability to sit for the NBCOT examination and or attain a state license.

 Program results from the National Board of Certification in Occupational Therapy (NBCOT) can be found online at: https://secure.nbcot.org/data/schoolstats.aspx